kumarsauravjha/build_project_automatic_highlight_reel/README.md

    ```bash
    python3 Code/time_classification.py
    ```
+   If you want to see the output of other models like SVM and XGBoost, you'll need to uncomment those sections.
+In our case, Logistic Regression has given the best results; hence, other models have been commented out to save the user's time.
    Upon completion, you should have an updated `predictions_all_new.csv` in the `Data` directory.

 2. **Create the Final Highlight Reel**